saum25/AM_synthesis_thesis_results/README.md

 ======================================

-Each seed provides a Gaussian noise vector that the experiments iteratively optimise.
-For each seed, there exist five files details of which are mentioned below.
+Each seed provides a Gaussian noise vector that the experiments iteratively optimises.
+For each seed, there exists five files, details of which are mentioned below.

-1. recon_mel_max.wav - temporal representation of the sythesised example(Mel-spectrogram).
+1. recon_mel_max.wav - temporal representation of the sythesised example (Mel-spectrogram).

 2. noise_L2_norm.pdf - plots the L2 norm of the noise vector at each optimisation step.